 Everyone talks about World War Two as this unqualified success, but the Allies failed to guarantee freedom and human rights to the people of Poland – the reason why the British and French originally went to war.

 The British guarantee was understood as a paper tiger.
 It was an empty threat that if Hitler were to go east and attack the Poles then the British would enter the war on Poland’s side.
 But there was, in real terms, very little that Britain could do to aid Poland in 1939.

 The fact that Britain went to war in 1939 to aid Poland, however nominally, is still something that Britain can be proud of.
-The fact that Britain didn’t actually do anything to help the Polish at that time is unfortunate, however, and remains something to be ashamed of.
+The fact that Britain didn’t actually do anything to help the Polish at that time is unfortunate, however.

 The French were rather more questionable in what they said and did in 1939.
 They had actually promised the Poles that they would come and materially aid them by invading Germany to the west, which they spectacularly failed to do.

 The French actually made some rather concrete promises that were not met, whereas the British at least didn’t do that.

 German forces were not ready for a western invasion, so the war might have gone very differently if indeed one had taken place.
 It sounds like a minor point but it’s very interesting that Stalin invaded eastern Poland on 17 September.

 The guarantee that the French had given the Poles was that they would invade after two weeks of hostilities, which dates a possible French invasion around 14 or 15 September.
 That is good evidence that Stalin observed the French before invading Poland, knowing they were due to invade Germany.

 When they failed to do so, Stalin saw his way clear to invade eastern Poland in the knowledge that the western imperialists were not going to act on their guarantees.
 The non-existent French invasion was one of the most crucial moments in the early phase of World War Two.